deeptestai/DEEPNAQQAL/README.md

   Contains all models used in the main experiments to train SL validators.
 This includes a selection of models ranging from simple to complex.
 Subfolders include classifiers used in our experiments.

 - **utils**
-  Includes all supporting files necessary for:
-  - Data augmentation
-  - Classifier loading
-  - Training scripts for SL validator experiments
+  Includes all supporting files necessary for Data augmentation, Classifier loading, and Training scripts for SL validator experiments.

 ## 🔧 Getting Started